ASUS-AICS/LibMultiLabel/docs/tutorial/nn_api_tutorial.rst

 ------------

-Using API via an Example
+Using APIs via an Example
 ------------------------

 Step 0.
 Setup seed and device